ankitasingh06/Zero_Downtime_webserver_hosting/README.md

 ![1_uxlnFkwum6iXLf33UcbLFQ](https://user-images.githubusercontent.com/60088271/92989322-141d9480-f4f1-11ea-845b-e1c09749fa7f.jpeg)

-Job2:- For launching the slave node dynalically and then deploy the webserver.
+Job2:- For launching the slave node dynamically and then deploy the webserver.
 - If launching first time then create a deployment of the pod using the image created in the previous job.
 Else if deployment already exists then do rollout of the existing pod making zero downtime for the user.
 - If Application created first time, then Expose the application.
 Else don’t expose it.
 Code of index.html in ankita0610/webserver-html:v3 :-